ibmresilient/resilient-community-apps/fn_siemplify/README.md

 Refer to the documentation listed in the Requirements section for troubleshooting information.

 ### For Support
-This is a IBM Community provided App.
-Please search the Community [ibm.biz/soarcommunity](https://ibm.biz/soarcommunity) for assistance.
+This is a IBM Supported App.
+Please search the Community [ibm.biz/soarcommunity](https://ibm.biz/soarcommunity) for assistance or open a case at [ibm.com/mysupport](https://ibm.com/mysupport).